MinkUNeXt: Point Cloud-based Large-scale Place Recognition using 3D Sparse Convolutions

 Abstract

 This paper presents MinkUNeXt, an effective and efficient architecture for place-recognition from point clouds entirely based on the new 3D MinkNeXt Block, a residual block composed of 3D sparse convolutions that follows the philosophy established by recent Transformers but purely using simple 3D convolutions.
 Feature extraction is performed at different scales by a U-Net encoder-decoder network and the feature aggregation of those features into a single descriptor is carried out by a Generalized Mean Pooling (GeM).
 The proposed architecture demonstrates that it is possible to surpass the current state-of-the-art by only relying on conventional 3D sparse convolutions without making use of more complex and sophisticated proposals such as Transformers, Attention-Layers or Deformable Convolutions.
-A thorough assessment of the proposal has been carried out using the Oxford RobotCar and the In-house datasets.
+A thorough assessment of the proposal has been carried out using the Oxford RobotCar, the In-house, the KITTI and the USyd datasets.
 As a result, MinkUNeXt proves to outperform other methods in the state-of-the-art.
-We evaluate the impact of different state-of-the-art CNN models such as ConvNeXt for the proposed localization.
-Various data augmentation visual effects are separately employed for training the model, and their impact is assessed.
-The performance of the resulting CNNs is evaluated under real operation conditions, including changes in lighting conditions.

 Retrieval at the Oxford RobotCar Dataset